 What to expect in spring

-Spring is one of the best times of the year to go to Kyoto.
+In my opinion, spring is one of the best times of the year to go to Kyoto.
 Crawling away from the chilly winter, the city comes back to life as spring rolls in.
-The temperatures slowly rise from the cool days of March into the warm days of April and May.
+Temperatures slowly rise from the cool days of March into the warm days of April and May.
 Spring nights are still a tad chilly.

 What to wear in spring

 Temperatures in spring vary.
-You’ll need to fill your travel backpacks with some warmer clothes to deal with the swings.
+I’d suggest bringing along some warmer clothes to deal with the swings.

-On most warm spring days you should be able to get away with a short- or long-sleeved shirt and a pair of jeans.
-Keep a sweater handy just in case.
-Pack an ultralight rain shell or a softshell jacket to wear as an outer layer.
+On most warm spring days, you should be able to get away with a short- or long-sleeved shirt and a pair of jeans.
+Keep a sweater handy, just in case.
+I’d also recommend packing an ultralight rain shell or a softshell jacket to wear as an outer layer.

 Summer